Fantasy Baseball 2025: Outfield Rankings

 He needs to get back to stealing bases, which is a huge part of his game that he didn’t take advantage of in 2024.
 That could’ve just been an injury-related decision, but if the Padres are trying to go for it, Tatis needs an unlimited green light.

-Whoever ponies up and forks out a huge contract for him is all in for a championship attempt.
-Regardless, I don’t believe he will reach 41 homers yet again, but rather settle back down in the mid-thirties as his typical numbers have been throughout the years.
+I don’t believe he will reach 41 homers yet again, but rather settle back down in the mid-thirties as his typical numbers have been throughout the years.
+Still, he remains one of the best fantasy outfielders for 2025.

 Kyle Tucker #30 of the Houston Astros hits a three run home run in the seventh inning against the Milwaukee Brewers at Minute Maid Park.